apogeum/data_science_training/3_Lists/README.md

 * run `thelist=[3,4,1,2]`
   Important: you have just created your first variable of type list.
-  `thelist` is just a name of the variable, it can be anything
+  `thelist` is our name of the variable, it can be anything
-  `[3,4,1,2]` is a literal of type List that contains 4 elements in a given order
+  `[3,4,1,2]` is a value of type List that contains 4 numbers in the exact order

 ---
   Let us try how some of the python functions we learned work on lists.
 * run `type(thelist)`